VoronDesign/VoronUsers/printer_mods/ZZP8202/Double_GEAR_ratio_Z/README.md

 Additionally, in the current setup, the connection between the gantry and the linear rails is in a 'semi-connected' state, requiring high calibration efforts and even risking disconnection during printing.

-In my modification, I used GE5C ball joints to connect the gantry and the linear rails, which should provide a more stable structure.
+In my modification, I used GE5C spherical bearings to connect the gantry and the linear rails, which should provide a more stable structure.
 I also used a pulley system to increase the gear ratio to 8:1, allowing the gantry to maintain its position without external forces after a power outage.
 Practical tests show that only one leveling attempt is needed after a power outage without external influences, compared to the previous 3-4 attempts needed to complete the leveling.

 ## Image: